wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 The integration basics are covered in our [AWS ECS Integration](amazon_ecs.html) page.

-This page provides detailed steps on how to install and configure the Wavefront ECS integration.
+This page provides detailed steps on how to install and configure the Wavefront ECS integration either by creating a cAdvisor task definition or by creating an AWS Fargate task definition.
 After you complete these steps, the integration provides:

 - Monitoring of important CloudWatch metrics related to Amazon ECS.
 - Monitoring of detailed metrics about individual containers, services, and clusters running in your AWS ECS environment.